davethecipo/reproducible-research-ideas/README.md

 3. If the beowulf cluster is too slow, request resources to the professor for time on a university server/cluster.
 In any case, use a script to automate the upload and the job submission
 4. Use GIT for everything (this was easy)
 5. Explore literate programming (e.g Pweave)
+6. Use tools like vagrant to guarantee reproducible environments
 6. Use HDF5 to save simulations output as an intermediate step.
 Therefore we would save
   1. input files
   2. output files